 - Browse through the current CFK Catalog to identify the degree programs and courses that interest the student, then:

-- Meet with the school guidance counselor to discuss the student’s goals and the CFK accelerated education options that can help the student reach them.
+- Meet with the high school guidance counselor to discuss the student’s goals and the CFK accelerated education options that can help the student reach them.

 - Arrange for free college placement testing, for example PERT, if the student plans to enroll in college credit classes and has not taken an appropriate college placement test.